 If you are only going away for 2-3 days and are a savvy packer, you should be able to get away with not spending €30-70 on checked baggage.
 Some people might say, but what about my special shampoo?
 I can’t take liquids, gels or aerosols on the plane.
 You can take liquids in small clear plastic containers, within a zip lock bag.
 So you can transfer just enough of that shampoo accordingly.
 I also always include a small tooth paste in my zip lock which has never been confiscated.
 Even if you have to re-purchase 1-2 items that costs €10 when you arrive and throw it away 2 days later, that’s a savings of €20-60.

-It’s not always possible but if you’re flexible, check different dates of the year and if you’re looking for somewhere sunny to go, there are loads of beautiful places you’ve literally never even heard of, scattered all over Europe.
+If you’re flexible, check different dates on Ryanair, discount airline and travel booking sites.
+If you’re looking for somewhere sunny to go, there are loads of beautiful places you’ve literally never even heard of, scattered all over Europe.
 So try not to get your heart set on any one place.
-Chances are you will find something equally beautiful than your optimal choice, that is far cheaper to get to during the time that suits you.
+Chances are you will find something equally beautiful than your optimal choice, that is far cheaper to visit during the time that suits you.

 For additional information on flying discount airlines and the best websites to book through, read this post by Rick Steves, European travel expert.